-- 1. Key elements of the updated European Strategy (very brief) - 2.
-The role of ECFA in the context of the Strategy - 3.
-ECFA Organisational topics - 4.
-News from ICFA (mainly on the ILC in Japan)
+- 1. The role of ECFA in the context of the Strategy - 2.
+ECFA Organisational topics - 3.
+Appendix: News from ICFA (mainly on the ILC in Japan)

 The role of ECFA in the context of the Strategy

 - Detector, Experiment and Physics studies towards a Higgs Factory (aligned with the ECFA initiative to map the potential of Higgs physics at future colliders) - Organize the development of a Detector R&D Roadmap (additional to the ECFA Detector R&D Panel) - Synergy efforts with astroparticle and nuclear physics (aligned with our JENAS initiatives, Joint APPEC-ECFA-NuPECC Seminar) - Societal efforts on recognition, diversity and career aspects (aligned with our working groups on the topic and the ECFA initiative to organize a Strategy debate among early-career researchers)